 The biochar has a carbon content of 78%.
 A lifecycle assessment (LCA) of Explocom’s production process was carried out by Accend in 2022.
 The LCA accounts for all process emissions from harvesting of the wood, transport to the production site, and the manufacturing of the biochar on-site and confirms that 2.47 tonnes of CO2 are removed by every 1 ton of biochar.

-3rd party verification against the Puro Standard is currently ongoing.
-CORCs are expected to be issued by the end of Q2 2022.
+3rd party verification against the Puro Standard was completed in Q2 2022.

 Soil improvement for agriculture.
 Customers are farmers in Romania, and central Europe, distributors and construction companies.

 Harvesting and forestry management sustainably decreases the risk of forest fires, insect damage and diseases.